MinecraftServerControl/mscs/README.md

 `/etc/bash_completion.d/`.
 For security reasons, the script uses a user account named `minecraft` rather than `root` and the account must be created before the script is used.

-This can all be done automatically with the included Makefile in Debian and Ubuntu like environments by running:

-    sudo make install

 You can manually add the `minecraft` user and install the script with the following commands: